Burhan7777/Scribble/bugsAndFeaturesBeforeLaunch.md

 11) Add code bar to bottom formatting bar: CANCELLED
 12) Add undo and redo to button formatting bar:
 13) Add scanning of docs: DELAYED
-14) Remove Log In and shift it inside of app:
+14) Remove Log In and shift it inside of app: DONE